bfhcf/bfhcf.github.io/events/_posts/2022-11-06-call-for-volunteers.md

 ---
 layout: event
 title: Call for Volunteers
-image: 2023-06-01-volunteers_quu759.png
+image: 2024-01-01-ministry-volunteers_fhrfup
 category-name: events
 ---

-Bread From Heaven is inviting all our members and worshipers to serve our God through the different ministries of the church.
-We are looking for volunteers to help in our Music, Multimedia and Church Greeters for both online and face to face services.
-We are also inviting you to serve in the Christian Education ministry and in our family ministries.
-To know more, please contact the ministry leads or our Pastors.
-We pray that this year will be your opportunity to worship God through our various ministries.
+As the different ministries of the church resume their activities, we are inviting everyone to serve the Lord in the different ministries that you see at the church.
+The ministries of the church are for the married, young and old, music and multimedia, missions, and many more.
+We pray that you will use the skills and abilities God has given you to serve Him.
+Get in touch with our ministry leads and pastors if you would like to serve in the various ministries.